open-telemetry/opentelemetry-python/CONTRIBUTING.md

   / [Maintainers](https://github.com/open-telemetry/community/blob/master/community-membership.md#maintainer)
   (at different companies).
 * Major feedbacks are resolved.
+* All tests are passing, including Contrib Repo tests which may require updating the GitHub workflow to reference a PR in the Contrib repo
 * It has been open for review for at least one working day.
 This gives people reasonable time to review.
 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.